visualjose/Ubuntu-Cleanup-Script/README.md

 To run this script from anywhere, place it in your `/usr/local/bin directory`

 To list your partition sizes run `df -Th | sort`

+To put daily cleanup put a copy in /etc/cron.daily